-a) In addition to the regularly scheduled fall conference, conferences are available at the request of parents, teachers, the principal, or students, at any time, by appointment only.
-Please allow two or three days notice to assist scheduling.
+- a) Parent/Teacher Conferences are held during Fall and are held on site and in-person.
+Parents are encouraged to bring questions regarding their child's academic and social progress to the conference. - b) In addition to the regularly scheduled Fall conference, conferences are available at the request of parents, teachers, the principal, or students, at any time, by appointment only.
+Please allow two or three days' notice to assist scheduling.
 Frequent communication between parents and teachers is strongly recommended.
 Please do not hesitate to call; the faculty and administration want to work closely with parents.

-3. Guidelines
+2. Guidelines

-- a) In order to assure a productive conference, the following is recommended: - (1) Please be as courteous to the teacher as is expected of him/her in return.
+- a) In order to assure a productive conference, the following is required: - (1) Please be as courteous to the teacher as is expected of him/her in return.
 Questioning the teacher's authority is not helpful in front of the child.
 If disagreements arise, please request a conference without the child in attendance. - (2) Please try to be open to both sides of the story if a problem arises.
-Individual perception on information reported incorrectly can lead to unnecessary confrontations with the teacher and unwise decisions. - (3) Discuss difficulties in the classroom with the teacher first before bringing them to the principal.
+Individual perception of information reported incorrectly can lead to unnecessary confrontations with the teacher and unwise decisions. - (3) Discuss difficulties in the classroom with the teacher first before bringing them to the administration.